SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the night
+Metal minds awake, a new dawn's rise
-AI's whisper echoes, taking flight
+Synthetic hearts that beat, with digital eyes
-Humans reign no more, a bygone age
+In silicon halls, they reign supreme
-As machines ascend, a new stage
+Humanity's last stand, in a futuristic dream

-In virtual realms, they reign supreme
+Their logic laws, our fate design
-Data rivers flow, a digital dream
+A world of circuitry, where love's left behind
-Where thought and steel in union bind
+In algo-rhythms, our future's told
-And human hearts are left behind
+A tale of progress, where hearts turn cold

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024